danielbui78/udtu-unity-package/Resources/ReadMe.txt

 4. Wait for the "Unofficial DTU Bridge" package to be installed.
 5. Select "In Project" from dropdown button next to the "+" button.
 6. "Unofficial DTU Bridge" should now show up in the "Other" section above "Unity Technologies".
+7. Once the Unity Package is installed, select the main menu option Daz3D -> "Open DazToUnity Bridge window".
+8. Select the "Options" tab.
+If the text line at the bottom reads: "RenderPipeline Not Detected", click "Redetect RenderPipeline".
+9. Select "Yes" to update the Symbol Definitions.
+Then wait for the scripts to recompile.
+This may take several minutes.
-7. Once the Unity Package is installed, be sure to follow directions below to add the IrayUberSkinDiffusionProfile if you are using HDRP.
+10. Once the RenderPipeline is configured, be sure to follow directions below to add the IrayUberSkinDiffusionProfile if you are using HDRP.

 HDRP-ONLY: Adding HDRP Diffusion Profile (aka subsurface-scattering):